agb32/cosmadoc/docs/source/system.md

     # -----              ----   --------        ---   --------
       9175206          128.32      50.13     625.37      62.11

-Interesting numbers here, othan the obvious use of CPUs and memory are the number of processes and the 1, 5 and 15 minute load averages, these are all suggesting that the correct numbers are being used, i.e. 128.
+Interesting numbers here, other the obvious use of CPUs and memory are the number of processes and the 1, 5 and 15 minute load averages, these are all suggesting that the correct numbers are being used, i.e. 128.
 Higher loads usually indicate that too many processes or threads are being used.